jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

     E       AttributeError: module 'module' has no attribute 'variable_0'
     ```
     Looking at the traceback starting from the bottom
-    - `tests/test_attribute_error.py:7: AttributeError` the location and name of the Error that causes the failure
+    - `tests/test_attribute_error.py:7: AttributeError` the location i.e. filename and line number and name of the Exception that is raised
-    - `E       AttributeError: module 'module' has no attribute 'variable_0'` the module we imported has no definitions named `variable_0`
+    - `E       AttributeError: module 'module' has no attribute 'variable_0'` an explanation of the error which is raised because the module we imported has no definitions named `variable_0`. we update our list of exceptions encountered
-    - `>       self.assertIsNone(module.variable_0)` the line of code that errored out during execution
+        ```python
+        # Exceptions Encountered
+        # AssertionError
+        # ModuleNotFoundError
+        # AttributeError
+        ```
+    - `>       self.assertIsNone(module.variable_0)` the line of code that caused the error.
+As seen from the error explanation above the file `module.py` has no definitions named `variable_0`.
+This is like making a phone call to a number that is not in service or sending an e-mail to an address that does not exist
     - `def test_defining_variables_to_solve_attribute_errors(self):` the function definition where the error occurs
-    - `self = <tests.test_attribute_error.TestAttributeError testMethod=test_defining_variables_to_solve_attribute_errors>` - A reference to the class and method(function) that caused the failure
+    - `self = <tests.test_attribute_error.TestAttributeError testMethod=test_defining_variables_to_solve_attribute_errors>` - A reference to the class and method(function) where the failure occurred
-- Open `module.py` in the Interactive Development Environment(IDE) and add the following
+- edit `module.py` with a name
     ```python
     variable_0
     ```
     The terminal will update to show the following
-    ```shell
+    ```
     tests/test_attribute_error.py:2: in <module>
         import module
     module.py:1: in <module>
         variable_0
     E   NameError: name 'variable_0' is not defined
     ```
     - `E   NameError: name 'variable_0' is not defined` this is a new error so we add it to our running list of errors encountered.
-The running list now looks like this
+The running list of exceptions encountered now looks like this
         ```
         # Exceptions Encountered
         # AssertionError